Time for my 2015 annual review.

 1. What Went Well This Year?

 Family life.
 My son, Jack, was born in September 2014, but 2015 was when I got to know him.
 Everything is turned upside-down, of course, but I’m happy to have spent so much time with him this year.
-And I’m equally thankful to share this journey with my beloved wifey, Lisah.
+And I’m equally thankful to share this journey with my beloved wife, Lisah.

 Freelance lifestyle.
 I’ve been working at various agencies for the last decade, so the ‘agency lifestyle’ is my default setting.
 When I started my company in 2013, I always thought that I would build an agency in the back of my mind.
 However, in 2015, I embraced the fact that freelancing is a way of life that’s exciting to me.

 28 days.
 It wasn’t planned, but one day I got the idea of creating a free 28-day email course in which I share 28 PR- and digital marketing “secrets.”
 I had no expectations whatsoever, but I’ve had close to 2,000 participants to date.
 To me, that’s an unexpected success.

-Tracking.
+Quantified self.
 In 2015, I took action and started to track various aspects of my life more seriously.
-First, I got serious about biometrics, DNA analysis, sleep analysis, nutritional intake, heart rate, and training load; you name it.
+First, I got serious about biometrics, DNA analysis, sleep analysis, nutritional intake, heart rate, and training load, you name it.
 I also track my email behaviour, invoicing patterns, work hours, etc. It’s early days, but it has helped me ask better questions.

 New company name.
 I changed my business name from Mad Science Digital to Spin Factory.
 It was a small — but essential — step to commemorate the shift from agency ambitions to a freelance mindset.

 2. What Didn’t Go So Well This Year?